 As global warming becomes more and more obvious, the interest in green, sustainable, ethical investments is increasing.
 But what is ethical investing?

-Investing in a sustainable, ethical, or green approach means looking for double profit: financial for the investor and progress for society.
+It is investing in a sustainable, ethical, or green approach and looking for double profit: financial for the investor and progress for society.
 By investing in companies or projects that pay attention to the environment, social policy, and good governance, these companies are rewarded and encouraged to continue in that direction.

 That’s the theory, but in practice, a single definition is difficult to provide.
 What one considers ethical, might not be for the other.
 This is not helped by the lack of clear rules and regulations in this area.
 Marketers make smart use of terms such as ‘responsible’, ‘ethical’, ‘ESG’ (Environmental, Social and Governance), ‘impact’.